slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 1. A Linux box loaded with Metasploit framework - The attacker machine.
 1. A copy of Cylance Smart AV with all features enabled - You may get a "trial" version for a month(5 USD).

 I'd strongly recommend to set up a Windows VM using VirtualBox/VMWare instead of using your production machine.
-Since there are plenty of resources available online on how to do so and considering the fact that there's not much to explain here, I will leave this step as an exercise for the readers.
+Since there are plenty of resources available online on how to do so and considering the fact that there's not much to explain here pertaining the main subject, I will leave this step as an exercise for the readers.

 Keep in mind, for simplicity's sake we are not using a VPS as the target machine.
 Therefore, it is your responsibility to set up the environment in such a way that both the machines are on the same local network.